AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-and-manage-a-quiz.md

 ![Launch Quiz](assets/launch-quiz.png)
 *Quiz tab interface showing the quiz launched for the participants.*

+>[!NOTE]
+>If you encounter an error when creating or launching a quiz, see [Troubleshooting guide for Live Hub](../kb/troubleshooting-guide-for-live-hub.md#quiz-tab-issues) for a list of common error messages and how to resolve them.

 ## View quiz results

 View quiz results during and after a session to monitor learner performance and participation.
 Results are updated in real time as learners attempt and complete the quiz.